stuartleeks/stuartleeks.com/content/posts/windows-terminal-start-directory.md

 1. The path needs to be a Windows path - so for your `HOME` folder in WSL you need to use the `\\wsl$\...` file share
 1. Backslashes need to be escaped, so this becomes `\\\\wsl$\\...`

 To make it easy to get this path you can run the following command from your distro.
-This will convert the WSL `HOME` folder path to `\\wsl$\...` form, escape the backslashes and then pop the result on the clipboard ready for you to paste into your
+This will convert the WSL `HOME` folder path to `\\wsl$\...` form, escape the backslashes and then pop the result on the clipboard ready for you to paste into your terminal settings.
+This uses the handy `wslpath` tool from the [WSL Utilities](https://wslutiliti.es/) collection by [Patrick Wu](https://twitter.com/callmepkwu).

 ```bash